conarwelsh/nettuts-laravel4-and-backbone/readme.md

 	}

-It does not get much simpler than that, all it is doing is handing the input data to the repository, and taking the response from that, and handing it to the view.
+It does not get much simpler than that, all it is doing is handing the input data to the repository, taking the response from that, and handing it to the view.

 > Note: notice that we added a few more "use" statements to the top of the file, to support the other classes that we are using.
 Do not forget this when you are working within a namespace.

 The only thing that is a bit tricky in this controller is the constructor.
-Notice we are passing in a typed variable, yet there is not point that we have access to the instantiation of this controller to actually insert that class... welcome to dependency injection!
+Notice we are passing in a typed variable, yet there is no point that we have access to the instantiation of this controller to actually insert that class... welcome to dependency injection!
 What we are actually doing here is hinting to our controller that we have a dependency needed to run this class.
 Laravel will then take the type hint that we provided, and run `App::make('PostRepositoryInterface')`, and insert what is returned into the constructor of the controller for us.

 The observant of you will notice that what we are trying to pass in as a dependency is an interface, and as you know, an interface cannot be instantiated.
 This is where it gets cool, we are actually going to tell Laravel that whenever an instance of `PostRepositoryInterface` is requested, to actually return something else.